elysemontano/elyse-lecture-notes/arrays-lecture-notes.md

 console.log(learnStaff.length)
 // Output: 4
 ```
-     - To find length we access the variable name and add .length which will return an integer
+     - To find length we access the variable name and add .length which will return a number

 ** Take Break **